Homicide

 • Outcome: There were two trials; the first trial ended in a hung jury, with the jury deadlocked at ten to two for acquittal.
 At the second trial, Robbie was found not guilty of all charges.

-Robbie, Addison, and the investigators on the case after the verdict
+This is Robbie, the investigators on the case, and Addison not too long after the verdicts

 Riverside Public Defender Piles Up Victories: Three Full and Three Partial Acquittals in Nine Trials Win Him Special Recognition, Jason W. Armstrong, Los Angeles Daily Journal, Volume 121, Number 32, February 20, 2008.